calebfergie/Left-Shark-Revenge/README.md

 ![](readme-data/greenscreen-1.jpg)

-More details about it can be found [here](http://www.blog.calebfergie.com/2018/05/02/revenge-of-left-shark/).

-## Notes about this repository
+# Notes about this repository

 If you really do download and try to use this program, don't hesitate to [reach out](mailto:ccf264@nyu.edu) with issues or questions.
 Or just raise an issue here on GitHub!

+More details about this game can also be found [here](http://www.blog.calebfergie.com/2018/05/02/revenge-of-left-shark/).

 ### Game sections